remodlai/Flowise/packages/server/src/migrations/multi-tenant/custom_access_hooks/custom_access_hooks_changelog.md

 - Ensured superadmins are always marked as platform_admin in user_role
 - Added direct update to auth.users table to ensure UI reflects correct role
 - Fixed issue where superadmins might not have access to global context

+## v1_platform_admin_jwt_claim.sql - 2023-07-XX
+- Added `platform_admin` claim to JWT for platform admins
+- Updated RLS policy for applications table to use the new claim
+- This ensures platform admins can correctly see and manage all applications
+- The claim is set to true if any of these conditions are met:
+  - app_metadata.is_platform_admin is true
+  - user_metadata.role is 'platform_admin'
+  - user_metadata.role is 'superadmin'

+## v6_custom_access_token_hook.sql - 2024-07-03

+**Changes:**
+- Combined functionality of v5_custom_access_token_hook and v1_platform_admin_jwt_claim
+- Added platform_admin claim to JWT for RLS policies
+- Ensured all necessary claims are included in a single hook
+- Fixed issue with platform admins not seeing all applications
+- Comprehensive platform admin detection using multiple conditions:
+  - User has a role with base_role='admin' and context_type='platform'
+  - User has raw_user_meta_data.role='superadmin'
+  - User has app_metadata.is_platform_admin=true
+  - User has user_metadata.role='platform_admin' or 'superadmin'

+## v7_reset_hook.sql - 2024-07-10

+**Changes:**
+- Completely reset the JWT hook implementation to resolve issues
+- Renamed the function from `custom_access_token_hook` to `flowise_jwt_hook` for a clean slate
+- Dropped all existing hooks and functions to avoid conflicts
+- Simplified the implementation to focus on core functionality:
+  - Adding first_name and last_name from user_profiles.meta
+  - Adding platform_admin claim for RLS policies
+  - Adding test_claim to verify hook is working
+- Added more robust error handling with specific EXCEPTION blocks
+- Created a debug table (hook_debug_logs) to track hook execution
+- Explicitly set the enabled flag to true when registering the hook
+- Simplified platform admin detection logic

+## v8_resource_auth_hook.sql - 2024-07-11

+**Changes:**
+- Added support for resource-based access control
+- Enhanced JWT claims to include resource information (resource_type and resource_id)
+- Added user_roles array to JWT claims with role, resource_type, and resource_id
+- Improved platform admin detection
+- Added test_claim with value 'v8_resource_hook' to verify hook is working
+- Works with the new resource fields added to user_custom_roles table